 It’s important to make sure your dog is actually choking and not just coughing before you take any drastic action.
 Why?

-Some of the following manoeuvres can actually cause trauma to your dog’s body, which is worth it if your dog is actually choking, but not so worth it if they’re reverse sneezing.
+Some of the following maneuvers can actually cause trauma to your dog’s body, which is worth it if your dog is ACTUALLY choking, but not so worth it if they’re reverse sneezing.

 If your dog has something stuck in their throat, they may exhibit the following signs: